sidlal154/MapleJuice/README.md

-# CS425 - mp4 - Group 58
+# MapleJuice

-The mp4 (MapleJuice) focuses on making a distributed task scheduler over a distributed file system (MP3) using a gossip based membership protocol(MP2).
+The MapleJuice focuses on making a distributed task scheduler over a distributed file system using a gossip based membership protocol.
 MapleJuice has a leader-worker architecture, and closely resembles MapReduce, and can handle failure of worker nodes.
 It also has an SQL parser to run SQL-like queries.

 ## Overview

 MapleJuice has been built using Golang.
-It is built on top of our MP-2, Gossip based memberhsip protocol, which supports dynamic joins and leaves from the network, along with fault tolerance, and MP-3, an SDFS.
+It is built on top of a Gossip based membership protocol, which supports dynamic joins and leaves from the network, along with fault tolerance, and an SDFS.
 Additionally, we use gRPC (port 50051) to handle all the networking requests apart from those used by gossip.

 ## Usage